Queen's Own Rifles of Canada: South African War

-The Great War
+Great War

 Details of the regiment were placed on active service on August 6, 1914, for local protection duties.

 In the First World War, none of the existing militia infantry regiments in Canada were formally mobilized.
 In 1914 The Queen's Own formed the 3rd Canadian Battalion (Toronto Regiment), CEF.
 The 3rd Battalion, CEF was authorized on August 10, 1914, and embarked for Britain on September 26, 1914.
 It disembarked in France on February 11, 1915, and fought as part of the 1st Infantry Brigade, 1st Canadian Division, in France and Flanders until the end of the war.
 The battalion was disbanded on August 30, 1920.

 Later in the war, The Queen's Own Rifles recruited for additional Canadian Expeditionary Force battalions, which did not enter combat as units, but supplied reinforcements to the Canadian Corps.

 The 83rd Battalion (Queen's Own Rifles of Canada) was authorized on July 10, 1915, and embarked for Britain on April 28, 1916.
 It provided reinforcements for the Canadian Corps in the field until July 7, 1916, when its personnel were absorbed by the 12th Reserve Battalion, CEF.
 The battalion was subsequently disbanded on May 21, 1917.

 The 95th Battalion (Queen's Own Rifles of Canada) was authorized on December 22, 1915, and embarked for Britain on May 31, 1916.
 It provided reinforcements for the Canadian Corps in the field until January 24, 1917, when its personnel were absorbed by the 5th Reserve Battalion, CEF, and was disbanded on July 17, 1917.

 The 166th Battalion (Queen's Own Rifles of Canada) was authorized on December 22, 1915, and embarked for Britain on October 12 and 17, 1916.
 It provided reinforcements for the Canadian Corps in the field until January 8, 1917, when its personnel were absorbed by the 12th Reserve Battalion, CEF.
 The battalion was disbanded on September 15, 1917.

 The 198th Battalion (Canadian Buffs) was authorized on July 15, 1916, and embarked for Britain on March 28, 1917.
 It provided reinforcements for the Canadian Corps in the field until March 9, 1918, when its personnel were absorbed by the 3rd Reserve Battalion, CEF.
 The battalion was then disbanded on November 29, 1918.

 The 255th Battalion (Queen's Own Rifles of Canada) was authorized on May 1, 1917, and embarked for Britain on June 6, 1917.
 On June 12, 1917, its personnel were absorbed by the 12th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 The battalion was disbanded on September 1, 1917.

 The Queen's Own Rifles have perpetuated the traditions and battle honours of the 3rd Battalion, 83rd Battalion, 95th Battalion, 166th Battalion, 198th Battalion, and 255th Battalion, CEF.
 Both the QOR and The Royal Regiment of Canada perpetuate the 3rd Battalion.